South African Language Practitioners' Council Act, 2014: South African Language Practitioners' Council

 The second chapter of the act establishes the South African Language Practitioners' Council.
 The council is required to advance the promotion and protection of language practice in the country.
-It is also empowered to advise the minister of arts and culture on any matters affecting the language profession.
+It is also empowered to advise the minister of sport, arts and culture on any matters affecting the language profession.

 The council needs to accredit people who are accreditable and register people who are registrable to the council as well as scrutinise the particulars of those wishing to register.
 It is required to set up a code of conduct for the practitioners.
 The act further gives the council the powers to revise and implement this code of conduct.
 The council is also given the empowered by the act to protect the professional interests of language practitioners as well as the members of the public who make use of their services.
 It is further given the power to regulate the services that those members of the public obtain.

 The council is required to promote and provide the means for people, especially from indigenous communities, to enter and participate in the sector.

 Chapter three of the act establishes the board of the council.
 The board must consist of eight to twelve members.
-Members are appointed by the minister of arts and culture.
+Members are appointed by the minister of sport, arts and culture.
 Board members may be appointed for terms of up to five years and reappointed until they have served continuously for ten years.
 The members of the board are also required, in consultation with the minister, to appoint a chief executive officer who, under the provisions of section 16 in chapter 4 of the act, is an ex officio member without voting rights.